How to uplift non-maximal gauged supergravities

 \section{Constraints on \texorpdfstring{$E^\flat$}{E-flat}}

-As explained in the main text, the flat frame $E^\flat$ is somewhat constrained by the choice of principal stabiliser and the torsion constraints.
-In particular, we claimed that $E^\flat$ must be $H$-invariant (for a specific $H$-action that we will define shortly) and, assuming the topological conditions \eqref{eq:topConditions}, that it is constant on $G_g$ orbits (for $G_g$ compact).
+As explained in the main text, the flat frame $E^\flat$ is somewhat constrained by the choice of principal stabiliser and the torsion constraint.
+In particular, we claimed that, whenever the torsion constraint reduces to $L_{K_A} K_B = \mathcal{L}_{k_A} K_B = -X_{AB}{}^C K_C$, i.e. when the gauge group is compact and the topological conditions are satisfied, $E^\flat$ must be $H$-invariant (for a specific $H$-action that we will define shortly) and it is constant on $G_g$-orbits.
 We will derive these results in this appendix.
 In order to simplify computations for this section, and without loss of generality, we will assume that we have chosen a \emph{compatible} solution to the section constraint $\mathcal{E}$ (i.e. such that $\mathbb{P}\mathcal{E} = \Theta$) and thus that

 We emphasize that our construction in the main text yields two distinct embeddings of the abstract group $H$ in $\Ed$.
 The first embedding is $H_D \subset G_g \subset G_D \subset \Ed$.
 It is built such that it always commute with the structure group $G_S$.
 The second embedding is $H_\mathcal{E} \subset\GL(d')_\mathcal{E}\subset \Ed$.
 This one is specified by the $H$-action on the vielbein under a change of gauge ($L \rightarrow L\cdot h$), where $\mathring{e}^{-1} \rightarrow \mathring{h}^{-1}\cdot \mathring{e}^{-1}$.
 Importantly, these two groups need not to be conjugated to each other in $\Ed$.
 All the statements we make in these sections are very similar to those used in Appendix \ref{app:Equiv} concerning equivariant forms.
 The extra subtlety deals with here is that the frames are not equivariant but equivariant \emph{up to} a $G_S$-action and gauge transformations.